ashishks10/Path-Finding-Algorithm-Visualizer/README.md

 # Path-Finding-Algorithm-Visualizer
-An application for visualizing some Path Finding Algorithms
+This application (made using Python programming language) provides a visual demonstration for some Path Finding Algorithms.